1920 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 *Market Trend Chart showing the number of people paying attention to this coin.

-2. Which 1920 half dollar is the most valuable?
+2. Which 1920 half dollar is the rarest and most valuable?

 3. Why are 1920 half dollars often weakly struck?